Ziyal/To-Do-List/README.md

 To-Do List utilizes jQuery to dynamically add and check off tasks from a list.
+View it live at https://codepen.io/MissZiyal/pen/KXZBqO

 __Built With:__
 * HTML